mrasyadc/final-tokopedia-play-backend/README.md

 # final-tokopedia-play-backend
-Midterm task of Generasi GIGIH 3.0 by GoTo Impact by Muhammad Rasyad Caesarardhi (GG3FSGP0448)
+Final Project of Generasi GIGIH 3.0 by GoTo Impact by Muhammad Rasyad Caesarardhi (GG3FSGP0448)

+- Frontend

+The live apps are available here on [tokopedia-play-frontend](https://tokopedia-play-ten.vercel.app) or [https://tokopedia-play-ten.vercel.app](https://tokopedia-play-ten.vercel.app).

+Repository for front-end available here on [tokopedia-play-frontend repo](https://github.com/mrasyadc/tokopedia-play-frontend)

+- Backend

+Backend Server are available here on [tokopedia-play-backend](https://final-tokopedia-play-backend-production.up.railway.app/api) or [https://final-tokopedia-play-backend-production.up.railway.app](https://final-tokopedia-play-backend-production.up.railway.app/api).

+Repository for back-end system available here on [final-tokopedia-play-backend repo](https://github.com/mrasyadc/final-tokopedia-play-backend)

-# How To Run
+## How To Run
-Make sure you have an active mongodb database URL and save it to `.env` file
+Make sure you have an active mongodb database URL and save it to `.env` file.
+You can copy from `.env.example` file

 ```
 DATABASE_URL = examplemongoconnectionurl/play
+PORT = 80
 ```
 And then you can initiate the project by using this